Timendus/silicon8/README.md

 be in the host environment, or should it really be moved to the Go module?
 And it so, what exactly does the module pass to the host?
 I'm not sure.
 We'll see.

+Finally, I added an overlay that allows the user to select the compatibility type and execution speed of the interpreter.
+I was really hoping the auto-detection would be enough, but it clearly isn't.
+Also, only being able to set the execution speed "blind" with the -/+ keys was not to my liking.

+A big thanks to @MinThaMi for fixing a nasty CSS issue with Safari 🎉

 ## Developer instructions

 ### How to run